zhanghanduo/pdf-docat/README.md

-# DocCat - PDF Content Extraction
+# PDF-Docat - PDF Content Extraction and Translation

-DocCat is a sophisticated PDF content extraction platform that leverages AI-powered OCR technology and intelligent document processing, with advanced rendering and user-friendly interfaces.
+PDF-Docat is a sophisticated PDF content extraction platform that leverages AI-powered OCR technology and intelligent document processing, with advanced rendering and user-friendly interfaces.
+It now features a Python backend with direct integration of PDFMathTranslate for improved structured PDF processing.

 ## Features

-- **AI-Powered OCR**: Leverages Mistral-OCR via OpenRouter API for advanced content extraction
+- **AI-Powered OCR**: Leverages Mistral-OCR via OpenRouter API for advanced content extraction of scanned PDFs
+- **PDFMathTranslate Integration**: Uses PDFMathTranslate and BabelDOC for structured PDF processing with math support
 - **Smart PDF Detection**: Automatically identifies scanned vs. structured PDFs and applies the optimal processing method
 - **Intelligent Table Detection**: Automatically identifies and extracts tables with proper formatting
 - **Translation Support**: Convert extracted content to multiple languages including Chinese, English, Japanese, and more